An Ecological Art Project for The LIPA Primary Early Years children

 ‘A wildflower meadow is being created in The Oratory grounds next to the Anglican Cathedral.
 The LIPA Primary School children are drawing the garden and its growth as they make it, while learning about the cyclical time of natural systems, biodiversity, and ecology.
 The process of documenting this transformation via creativity, with a focus upon thinking and learning through drawing, resonates with many thoughts around pedagogy and sustainability in education - connecting children with the natural world and the use of fine motor skills in their development and growth.’

 Children develop a visual language fast; their idiosyncrasy is already evident at an early age.
 From the immediacy and energy of mark-making through to observational line drawings.
 We use ways of looking during workshops, to intensify their curiosity and inspire a range of drawing processes.
 Children apply all of their senses while working in the garden, including tactility and touch.
 By holding and drawing around both living wildflowers and pressed botanical specimens, the quality of their learning experience is amplified, and their drawing progression accelerated.

 We believe that all children are artists, and that all schools should be art schools.
 Children Identifying as Artists during their early years is embedded through this project

-Referenced back to Guy Debord’s Society of the Spectacle.
-‘Under the Grit the Garden’ is an adaption of the famous 1968 Situationist slogan, ‘Under the Cobblestones the Beach.’
-Revolutionary Nature is a major public art project in collaboration with Artist Jayne Seddon, and The Liverpool Institute for Performing Arts Primary school children; ART Labs Research Centre and The Centre for Education Research at LJMU; National Museums Liverpool; Friends of St. James’s Gardens; and the Eden Project.
+Referenced back to Guy Debord’s Society of the Spectacle, ‘Under the Grit the Garden’ is an adaption of the famous 1968 Situationist slogan, ‘Under the Cobblestones the Beach.’
+Project Partners include - National Museums Liverpool, Professor of Contemporary Art, John Hyatt, Liverpool John Moores University, The Friends of St. James’s Gardens, and the Eden Project.